FelixB12/LeetcodeQuestionSolutions/README.md

 # LeetcodeQuestionSolutions
-This repository will contain solutions to LeetCode Problems
+This repository will contain solutions to LeetCode Problems.

+Each problem is solved in Java and will contain a Link to the Problem.